VaibhavTiwari14/UberClone/Backend/README.md

 - The password is automatically hashed before being stored in the database
 - A JWT token is generated upon successful registration
 - The password field is not returned in the response for security reasons
 - The endpoint uses express-validator for input validation

-## User Login API
+### 2. User Login
 ## Endpoint: `/users/login`

 ### Description